 XXX.08.01.06.05.02 28-Day Compressive Strength

-Referee testing of 28-day compressive strength for a sublot shall be done on a new set of three cores removed by the Contractor within 24 hours of invoking the referee testing.
+Referee testing of 28 Day compressive strength for a sublot shall be done on a new set of three cores removed within 24 hours of invoking the referee testing.
 Cores for referee testing for each disputed sublot shall be taken in the presence of the Contract Administrator at a location no more than 1 m from the location that each of the disputed acceptance cores were removed.
 The core size and core extraction shall be according to the Coring clause.

 If the difference between the referee test result and the acceptance test result is less than or equal to the confirmation value, then the acceptance test result is confirmed, and the acceptance test result shall be used in the determination of acceptance and payment for the concrete.
 If the difference between the referee test result and the acceptance test result is greater than the confirmation value, the acceptance test result is not confirmed, and the acceptance test result shall be disregarded and not used in the determination of acceptance and payment.